shijunfeng00/SI-FCN-Soft-Thresholding-Inception-Network-for-Human-Activity-Recognition/README.md

 ## implement
 In this repository, all the models are implemented by [TensorFlow](https://github.com/tensorflow).

-We use the data augmentation strategies with IS-Net and FCN.
+We use the data augmentation strategies with SI-Net and FCN.

 In the training phase, we trained two models separately
 ## requirements